Jeanne-Chris/Pastoral-Services-Dataset/README.md

 Datasets: Marriage Preparation Seminar

 MarriagePreparationSeminar.csv is a history of monthly summary record of one of the church ministry called Pastoral Services.
 This data represents the performance accomplishment for an event named "Marriage Preparation Seminar".
 This event is usually projected on a monthly basis as presented during Yearend Strategic Planning for the incoming year.

-Reports are usually presented every end of the month (in my time, every last Wednesday).
+Reports are usually presented every end of the month.

     Month_End : Last Saturday of the month